builderscon/builderscon/HOWTO-CFP.md

 # Call For Paper/Participations

-Like any conference, the main attraction for Beacon is the talks that the participants bring.
+Like any conference, the main attraction for builderscon is the talks that the participants bring.

 You should treat your would-be participants with as much respect as you can, provided that they do not make it problematic to proceed with the event organization.